 Reality Changers has a history of helping underserved San Diego-area youth realize their college dreams.
-But much of our success would be impossible without our targeted initiatives and programs that help students with their college preparation.
-You must make sure you are making the right decision regarding your future, financially and career-wise.
+Our targeted academic and personal growth model helps students with their college preparation.
+Students must make sure that they are making the right decisions regarding their futures: financially and career-wise.

 In order to optimize your college readiness, it helps to know what skills are necessary for thorough college preparation.
-Plus, we’ll show which activities, experiences and skills can make your college experience all it was meant to be – and more!
+We’ll explain which activities, experiences, and skills can make your college experience all it was meant to be – and more!

 With the right mindset and this “mini-roadmap” in place, college preparation can be productive, rewarding…and even fun!

 Reality Changers prepares youth to become first-generation college graduates and agents of change in their communities.
 If you believe that everyone deserves an opportunity to attend college, you can make a donation today.